Crystle Stewart

 From 2020 to 2023, Stewart was the national director of Miss USA and Miss Teen USA.
-She was suspended from the position following allegations of favoritism, rigging the results at Miss USA 2022, and sexual harassment (Max Sebrechts) at Miss USA 2021.
-However, the investigation concluded that the allegations of rigging were false.
-Due to disagreements, she officially stepped down in August 2023.
+She was suspended from the position following allegations of favoritism, rigging the results at Miss USA 2022, and sexual harassment at Miss USA 2021.
+She officially stepped down from the role in August 2023.

 Life and career

 Early life

 Crystle Danae Stewart is African American.

 Pageantry

 Stewart won the Miss Texas USA 2008 title in a state pageant held in Laredo, Texas on July 1, 2007, after competing against 121 other contestants.
 At the time, she ran a party-planning and motivational speaking company and modeled professionally.
 She represented Texas in the Miss USA 2008 pageant held in April 2008.
 Stewart graduated from Elkins High School in Missouri City, and graduated from the University of Houston in 2007.
 Additionally, Stewart graduated from Barbizon Modeling and Acting School in Houston.